LIFE: HONEY, I'M HOME!

 PLAYROOM:

 So what to do with the other room?
-Made it into a playroom!
-I used all the furniture I had from the old kids bedroom for the playroom.
-Their dresser was put there, the toy drawers were put there, we placed my wooden magazine shelves in the playroom to display some of their books, we also mounted this huge yellow shelf we used to have in our old TV room in the kids playroom.
-Added wallpaper, desk and chairs for the kids, chandeliers, displayed some of the stuffed animals, and my favorite part was a super cute curtain separation.
+We turned it into a playroom!
+I used all the furniture I had from the old kids’ bedroom for the playroom.
+Their old dresser, toy drawers and I mounted my wooden magazine shelves in the playroom to display some of their books, we also mounted this huge yellow shelf we used to have in our old TV room.
+Added wallpaper, a kiddie desk and kiddie chairs, chandeliers, displayed some of their stuffed animals, and my favorite part, was a super cute curtain separation.
 It separates the dressing room from the rest of the playroom in such a subtle and elegant manner.

 Photo by Natalee Cocks